Otus-DevOps-2022-02/vshender_infra/README.md

 - Installed and configured the `yc` CLI utility.
 - Created a VM for the application.
 - Added the application deployment scripts.
+- Added a metadata file that deploys the application on VM instance creation.

 Related Yandex Cloud documentation: